Aus3D/RUMBA32/README.md

 * Thermistor connectors changed from 1x10 to 2x5 header to be more compact.
 * Labels on thermistors and endstops adjusted.
 * Schematic updated for readability, full bill-of-materials made available

+## License
+RUMBA+ is fully open source, and may be freely modified or changed by anyone, provided they maintain the license it is released under.
+The design is free to use for any purpose, including commercial uses.
+RUMBA+ maintains the GPLv2 license of the original RUMBA board.
+For more information on this license, please see the included license file.